zeusta/Docs/extensions/Guide By Functions/Magento 2/Store Pickup.md

 ### Version 1.1.0 (released on Jul 24th, 2017)

-Send notification email to store owner & administrator when there is an order using store pickup
+<a href="#p1">Send notification email to store owner & administrator when there is an order using store pickup</a>

 ### Version 1.0.0 (released on Feb 24th, 2016)